TechnologyClassroom/SetupNotes/ESXi.md

 Open a terminal.
 Navigate to the download location.

-Create this script and modify the variables for the update.
+Create these scripts and modify the variables for the update.

 ```
 # pushupdates.sh